 Second well-known secret: WordPress is an extremely popular CMS with over 25% of WordPress users making a full time living off the CMS.
-29% sites are hacked due to the security vulnerability in themes and 22% sites are hacked due to plugin vulnerabilities.
-If over 40% websites are hacked because of our ignorance or negligence, it’s on us.
+29% of sites are hacked due to the security vulnerability in themes and 22% sites are hacked due to plugin vulnerabilities.
+If over 40% of websites are hacked because of our ignorance or negligence, it’s on us.

 We have been given priceless tools in the form of security plugins to help us.
 We cannot make any more excuses.
 Especially since they are making it easier than ever before, for us to secure our sites the right way.